Shared Latent Space of Font Shapes and Their Noisy Impressions: MyFonts dataset

 \section{MyFonts dataset~\cite{chen2019large}}

 As the font dataset with impression words, we employ the dataset published by Chen et al.,~\cite{chen2019large}.
 This dataset, hereafter called the MyFonts dataset, comprises 18,815 fonts collected at {\tt MyFonts.com}.
 As shown in Fig.~\ref{fig:shape-and-impression}, each font is tagged with $0\sim 184$ impression words attached by crowd-sourcing.
 This means that the impression words have a large variability according to the crowd-sourcing workers' subjective bias.
 The vocabulary size of the impression words is 1,824.
-As noted in Section~\ref{sec:intro}, most impression words are shape-relevant, but some are independent of shapes, such as {\it soccer}.
-(Recall that the bottom example of Fig.~\ref{fig:shape-and-impression} has this word.)
+As noted in Section~\ref{sec:intro}, impression words are often shape-relevant (such as {\it heavy} in Fig.~\ref{fig:shape-and-impression}) but sometimes rather shape-irrelevant (such as {\it soccer}).

 Since we need to train several networks as a function $g(\cdot)$ with sufficient samples, we removed non-frequent impression words attached to less than 100 fonts.
-Consequently, we used 451 impression words in our experiments.
+Consequently, we used 451 impression words in our experiments\footnote{It does not guarantee that each of the training and test sets contains more than 100 fonts for each of the 451 impression words.}.
 In addition, we removed the dingbat (pictorial symbols) fonts and the circled fonts from the MyFonts dataset by manual inspections by three persons.
 We also removed fonts without any impression words (after the above non-frequent word removal).
 Consequently, we used 9,980, 2,992, and 1,223 fonts for training, validating, and testing, respectively.
 Hereafter $\mathbf{\Omega}_{\rm train}$, $\mathbf{\Omega}_{\rm val}$ and $\mathbf{\Omega}_{\rm test}$ denote the training, validation, and test font sets, respectively.
-Note that we used capital letter images of `A' to `Z' in each font.
+We used 26 capital letter images of `A' to `Z' in each font in the later experiment since we found several fonts where small letter images are collapsed.